Thilrash/custom-web-page-loader/ReadMe.md

 ## Version 0.0.1

-- HTML, CSS & jQuery are the programming languages used to develop this plugin
+- HTML, CSS & jQuery are the programming languages used to develop this plugin.

 - Screens Shots

+- Pictures credits to www.pexels.com

 ### Created by Thilrash Ameen